cmsc388M/fall19/project3/README.md

 When deciding which tools to use to build your VR application in Unity, two particular options emerge: vendor-specific SDKs and the Unity XR APIs.
 Unity's APIs enable cross-platform VR development, allowing for headset tracking and controller input regardless of which supported VR platform you are targeting (i.e. you can have a single codebase that supports Oculus, Gear VR, Google Daydream, Windows Mixed Reality, etc.).
 However, they are very barebones outside of these basic functionalities and using it may require you to implement a lot of other setup/interactivity yourself from scratch.
 On the other hand, vendor-specific SDKs typically only support the vendor's hardware but are more comprehensive.
 They allow you to take full advantage of the device's capabilties and often include built-in prefabs and components that take care of a lot of the common UX interactions.
 This allows for more rapid development and more consistent experiences within a particular ecosystem.
 They also typically have good documentation.
 For this reason, we have decided to have you use the Google VR SDK to implement the features in this project, in particular focusing on targeting Google Daydream headsets.
 However, many of the concepts between VR headsets are similar, so if you own another VR headset that you would like to target instead, feel free to use its vendor's SDK or the Unity APIs.
 Note that this option may be more difficult as we may not be able to help you as much if you get stuck.
 If you plan to use this option, you should let us know soon.

+## About the Google Daydream Hardware

+There are two headsets available for the Google Daydream platform: the Google Daydream View and the Lenovo Mirage Solo with Daydream.
+The former is a 3DOF headset for smartphones, similar to the Samsung Gear VR.
+A compatible list of phones can be found [here](https://vr.google.com/daydream/smartphonevr/phones/).
+The latter is a 6DOF standalone VR headset, similar to the Oculus Quest.
+In either case, the experiences are mostly stationary or within a small confined space.

+Both headsets come with a single 3DOF controller.
+We recommend you familiarize yourself with its layout, buttons, intended functionality, and capabilities before moving further.
+See the [support page](https://support.google.com/daydream/answer/7184597) and [developer page](https://developers.google.com/vr/discover/controllers) for more info.

+Note that while the controller itself is 3DOF, you can achieve 6DoF style controller interactions using an arm model, which we will discuss later.

 ## Instructions

 At a high level, these are the main tasks that this project involves.
 Read below for more detailed information about each.